lzwjava/blog-source/_posts/2024-12-29-cooking-en.md

 ---
+audio: true
+lang: en
 layout: post
-title: "Cooking"
+title: Cooking
-audio: true
 ---

 * Cooking for yourself is simple.
 Use oil for stir-frying because it has a higher boiling point than water, which helps heat the food more effectively.